Jazsoni/MiniTp_SOR/README.md

 # SOR-Semáforos-1S-2021
 Trabajo Práctico Semáforos primer semestre año 2021

-# README.MD
-Making attractive and usable readme's.
-This is a short description about the content of my proyect.
-This text have to be simple and explicit.

 ## Content
 This proyect has two branches: develop1 and develop2. **develop1** contains the tests of the repositories and **develop2** contains the test of the use cases.